montan-code/nfdinspector/README.md

 ### LIDO inspection

-Initialize a LIDOInspector and specify a language (currently available: "en" or "de"):
+Initialize a LIDOInspector.
+You can specify a language (currently available: "en" or "de") for the error messages:

     lido_inspector = LIDOInspector(lang="de")

 Read LIDO files you want to inspect:

-    lido_inspector.read_lido_files("file_path")
+    lido_inspector.read_lido_files("files_path")

-Read a configuration file:
+Read a configuration file (optional).
+Without this step the inspections are executed with a default configuration:

     lido_inspector.config_file("file_path")

-Execute the inspection:
+Execute the inspections:

     lido_inspector.inspect()

-Save the inspection as a JSON file:
+Save the inspections as a JSON file:

     lido_inspector.to_json("file_path")

-Save the inspection as a CSV file:
+Save the inspections as a CSV file.
+You can specify a field separator/delimiter (default: ","):

     lido_inspector.to_csv("file_path", delimiter=";")

 ### EAD inspection

-Initialize an EADInspector and specify a language (currently available: "en" or "de"):
+Initialize an EADInspector.
+You can specify a language (currently available: "en" or "de") for the error messages:

     ead_inspector = LIDOInspector(lang="en")